defunkt/gist/README.md

-gist(1) -- upload code to https://gist.github.com
+gist -- upload code to https://gist.github.com
 =================================================

 ## Synopsis

 The gist gem provides a `gist` command that you can use from your terminal to upload content to https://gist.github.com/.

+## Why the fork?

+This fork will use the environment variable GITHUB_AUTH_TOKEN in addition to the ~/.gist file.

+Also, usage documentation has been tweaked for clarity.

 ## Installation